Total (0 items)

 • Fortified breakfast cereals

-It can be difficult to get the right level of folic acid needed for this critical time through diet alone.
-The best way to ensure you’re getting enough folic acid is by taking a folic acid supplement.
+Getting the recommended amount of folic acid in pregnancy through food alone can be tricky, so the best way to ensure you’re getting enough during this period is by taking a folic acid supplement

-The government recommends taking 400 micrograms (mcg/µg) of folic acid every day.
-You should take this from when you’re trying to conceive until you’re 12 weeks pregnant.
+The NHS recommends taking 400 micrograms (mcg/µg) of folic acid every day during the first trimester of pregnancy (in some cases, your doctor might recommend a higher dose of five milligrams).
+You should start taking it at least a few months before you’re trying to conceive and continue until you’re 12 weeks pregnant.

-Which other vitamins should I take during pregnancy?
+Which other vitamins should I consider during pregnancy?

 Vitabiotics Pregnacare Max 84 Tablets

-This advanced formula helps to safeguard daily intake of nutrients important during pregnancy.
+An advanced formula designed to help safeguard your daily intake of nutrients which are important during pregnancy.

 Seven Seas Pregnancy Vitamins with Folic Acid 28 Tablets

-A pregnancy multivitamin with folic acid, iron, vitamin D and added ginger.
+A complete pregnancy multivitamin with folic acid, iron, vitamin D and added ginger to support you through pregnancy.

 What's calcium?